atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I; ever, hurt Charles extremely, and he ijll ^ ^
 |1(|!
-I i^nlwered, rather shllenly — “Tou may
+I i^nlwered, rather shllenly — Tou may
 I L «
-fi “think fo; but I cannot.
+fi think fo; but I cannot.
 I have all lil!! ^
 I ',.
 Ij the reashn in the world to honour my i *’• father, and my affection for him is
 Ip
 II not lest than my veneration.
 I must,
-I “therefore, be very much pained to
+I therefore, be very much pained to
 I K henr you Speak Ib fiightly of him." hh i inli
 I I lee —